 My name is Vidya Sury.
 My mission is to help you stay healthy.

 I know I can’t heal the world.
-But I can certainly do my bit – even if it is only sharing information because ‘Knowledge Is Power’ and I know what a difference this could have made in terms of time, effort and money spent for me – sometimes when I couldn’t afford it.
+But I can certainly do my bit – even if it is only sharing information because ‘Knowledge Is Power’ and I know what a difference this could have made in terms of time, effort, and money spent for me – sometimes when I couldn’t afford it.
 I hope you benefit from it.

-In 2000, I became the founding member of CLINICOM, an independent ethics committee which evaluates protocols for clinical trials.
+In 2000, I became the founding member of CLINICOM, an independent ethics committee that evaluates protocols for clinical trials.
 Our eclectic group is composed of richly experienced medical professionals, from whose knowledge I’ve benefited.

 During my tenure here, I was fortunate to add to my health education: